About the Equitable Zoning Project

 - Evanston Community Foundation

-- It is being provided to the Community Groups who conducted the research and helped develop the report so that they can share it with the people whose input they gathered.
+- Joining Forces will provide the EZP Report to the Community Groups who conducted the research and helped develop the report so that they can share it with the people whose input they gathered.

-- It will be included as input into the City of Evanston’s upcoming projects to develop a new Comprehensive Plan and rewrite its zoning code.
+- Joining Forces provided the report to the City of Evanston to use as input into Envision Evanston 2045, its project to develop a new Comprehensive Plan and rewrite its zoning code.

 - Joining Forces will use pieces of it to continue its community education and advocacy for zoning reform, in Evanston, in surrounding municipalities, and at the State level.